brokenegg-io/Brokenegg.DotIni/README.md

 ## Roadmap

 - [x] Implement basic serialization and deserialization to be used.
 Planned to v0.0.4;
-- [ ] Cover at least 60% of the projects on unity tests;
+- [ ] Cover at least 60% of the projects on unity tests.
+Planned to v0.1.0;
 - [ ] Allow to convert any class into an INI file structure.
-Planned to v0.0.6;
+Planned to v0.2.0;
 - [ ] Start github wiki page and begin documentation;
 - [ ] Convert values from Key-par values to String/Int/Decimal and Date.
-Planned to v0.0.7.
+Planned to v0.3.0.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)